Ben Johnson (Canadian sprinter): Advertising career

 In May 2017, Johnson appeared in an advertising campaign for Australia's leading mobile bookmaker, Sportsbet.
 The campaign launched Sportsbet's new Android app, with Johnson cheekily saying it "has tested positive for speed and power, again and again".
 The campaign tagline was "Putting the 'Roid in Android" and concluded with Johnson in the starters' block on a racing track, telling punters to "get on it!"
 The advertisement was pulled after complaints from various parties.

 Documentaries

 The CBC Radio documentary series Rewind broadcast an episode titled Ben Johnson: A Hero Disgraced on September 19, 2013, for the 25th anniversary of the race, revealing 20 athletes tested positive for drugs but were cleared by the IOC at the 1988 Seoul Olympics.
 An International Olympic Committee (IOC) official told the CBC that endocrine profiles done at those games indicated that 80 percent of the track and field athletes tested showed evidence of long-term steroid use, although few were banned or had their medals stripped.

-9.79 (ESPN documentary) featuring Ben Johnson and the 1988 Summer Olympic 100 meter Final.
+In October 2012, ESPN and the BBC dual-financed a documentary entitled 9.79*, which explores the doping scandal of Ben Johnson at the 1988 Summer Olympic 100 metre final.

+In 2025, Paramount+ and GameTV ordered a satirical docudrama miniseries on Johnson, Hate the Player: The Ben Johnson Story, from Anthony Q. Farrell and New Metric Media.